theogiraudet/Bookshelf/docs/modules/block.md

   **State**: A block is placed in the world.
 ```

-*Place a block of stone at 0 0 0 by destroying the existing one:*
+*Example: Place a block of stone at 0 0 0 by destroying the existing one:*

 ```mcfunction
 # Setup the input